BoltMk0/MinecraftModSync/README.md

 - Open a Command Prompt window / terminal
 - Install the serversync module using `python -m pip install <path-to-serversync-module>.whl`
 - cd into your server mods folder, then run `python -m serversync --server`
+- Forward TCP traffic for the selected port (default 25567) to your machine from your router.
+You can change this using the '--port <int>' argument when running the server.

+##### Determining server-side and client-side mods
-The server uses a "Client Profile" to determine which mods are server-side, and which are client-side (the remainder being shared/required).
+The server uses a "Client Profile" to determine which mods are server-side, and which are client-side (the remainder being required mods).
 To set this, open a terminal/command prompt in your client mods folder, and run `python -m serversync --setProfile`.
 Upon completion you will see a summary of any single-sided mods.

+##### Passkeys
+Server admins can chose to set a passkey to protect the server from unwanted profile changes.
+Set the passkey by using the '--passkey <str>' flag when starting the server (once only), and use the same flag from the client to attach the passkey to profile set requests.

 ## Usage Guide